Miguel-G-Soares/Cyclistic-Analysis/README.md

 ## Business Task

-Preform an exploratory data analysis (EDA) on the customer base & consumer habits of casual and annual membership users.
+Preform an exploratory data analysis (EDA) on the customer base & consumer habits of casual riders vs annual membership users.
 Identify key differences and potential opportunities to influence customers into upgrading their subscription plan.

 ## Innitial Hypothesis